hengel2810/tomatic/README.md

 ## tomatic

 <p>
-tomatic is a little development tool which observes a given folder for files changes.
+tomatic is a little development tool which observes a given folder for file changes.
-On every file change tomatic will synchronize these changes to the configured FTP server.
+On every file change, tomatic will synchronize these changes to the configured FTP server.
 </p>

 <p>